ALiwoto/LTW-client/README.md

 ## License

-The LTW project is under the [MIT License](https://opensource.org/licenses/MIT).
+The LTW project is under the [GPL v2 License](https://opensource.org/licenses/GPL-2.0).
 See the [LICENSE](LICENSE) file for more details.
 Third-party libraries used by LTW are under their own licenses.
 Please refer to those libraries for details on the license they use.